adamsteer/f4g-oceania-pdal/workshop/2-command-line-processes.md

 `pdal info T_316000_235500.laz --query "316200, 235400, 21/8"`

-...will return coordinates and dimension information for the *N* nearest points as a JSON dump.
+...will return coordinates and dimension information for the 8 nearest points as a JSON dump.

 **note:** PDAL doesn't check to see if your input point is sane - it returns a result regardless.